fionntan/fodblog/content/pages/about.md

 **What's happening now?**

 I advise the public service about how to improve how they use data.
 Both on the – let's please not do bad stuff! – side and the – all right, let's get damn data to work! – side.
-Usually this involves recommending lot of smaller projects to improve data quality, cataloguing, modelling, identfying roles, all that shite.
+Usually this involves recommending lot of smaller projects to improve data quality, cataloguing, modelling, identifying roles, all that shite.
 The huge unsung grunt work that results in lovely data viz and snazzy insights and high salaries for AI engineers.

 **But AI is hip now!
 It's the hashtag zeitgeist!**